Flights to Auckland

 It is also known as the “City of Extinct Volcanoes” as the city is built on the Auckland Volcanic Field consisting of 48 volcanoes.
 There are dense zones of rain-forest, wineries, thermal springs, and wildlife reserves, which makes it one of the world’s top cities for the distinction of life and livability.

-Get acquainted with the topography of Auckland
+Get acquainted with Auckland

 Auckland is the biggest cosmopolitan area in bothPolynesia and New Zealand and is situated in the northern half of the North Island, on a narrow isthmus of land that connects the Northland peninsula to the rest of the North Island.
 Auckland region is the amalgamation of four cities that is Manukau in the south, North Shore in the north, Waitakere in the west and Auckland City itself.